If you don’t find the answer you need in our Frequently Asked Questions, please contact us and we will do our best to

 So, a Kilowatt in terms of thermal measurement is considered to be 3,600 times more than the thermal energy required in this simple experiment heating water.

 Ok so far?

 Well, the Kilowatt rating on your stove is not simply the thermal energy being output by your stove.
 The stove itself does not produce any thermal energy in it’s own right – it is just a metal box.

 Really, the KW rating on your stove is more like a measure of the ‘ideal’ thermal output that your stove can maintain during the burning process inside it whilst maintaining a certain level of efficiency and without prematurely damaging the stove body or internal components.

-The stove manufacturers will choose what data suits the market they are targetting and publish accordingly.
+Warning!
+Stove manufacturers will choose what data suits the market they are targeting and publish accordingly.

 For example, a stove rated as 12KW and 75% efficiency during the test process may comfortably be able to kick out 16KW without too much trouble.
 However, the efficiency at 16 KW may be reduced to 70% which does not suit the manufacturer’s target market so they publish the results based on the 12KW figures.